yebekhe/NETBRIGHT/README.md

 3. Enter your Cloudflare IP address or leave it empty to use the automatically selected IP.
 4. Enter your config port in the "Enter Your Config Port" field.
 5. Click the "Start Tunnel" button to start the tunnel.
-6. To stop the tunnel, click the "Stop Tunnel" button.
+6. To stop the tunnel, close application completely.
+7. Edit your config and chnage address to 127.0.0.1 and change port to the Local port you entered in app.

 ## Credits